hczhu-dotcom/SPIR_design/README.md

 git clone https://github.com/hczhu-dotcom/SPIR_design
 ```

-## Step2: Predecting the structure of plant pathogen protein
+## Step2: Predecting the structure of plant pathogen protein.
 Predecting the structure of plant pathogen protein using AlphaFold 3, by using its webserver: https://alphafoldserver.com/.

-## Step3: Triming the pathogen protein
+## Step3: Triming the unstructured region of the pathogen protein.
-Triming the N and C unstructured region of the plant pathogen protein using PyMol, and converting the CIF (Crystallographic Information File) format into the PDB (Protein Data Bank) format.
+Triming the N- and C- unstructured region of the plant pathogen protein using PyMol, and converting the CIF (Crystallographic Information File) format into the PDB (Protein Data Bank) format.
 This process would result the pathogen_protein.pdb, such as PVY_CP.pdb.
+The structure of core region can be also predicted again using AlphaFold 3, and those with high model confidence (pTM > 0.8) were considered suitable for subsequent binder design and used as input structures.

+Put the pdb file of core pathogen protein in ./Pathogen_protein folder.

+## Step4: Generating the input json file for BindCraft.
-## Step4: Generating the input json file for BindCraft, by running:
+Generating the input json file for BindCraft, by running:
 ```bash
 conda activate BindCraft
 python step4_bindercraft_input_json \